urbandrone/futils/examples/ex07-decent-sized-apps.md

 Now that we have the login component, we can make a first guess about how the `App` component might look like.
 It's controller will be an aggregat of all other controllers while its view is a aggregat of all views.
 It does not have any actions itself, but it passes all incoming actions into the controllers of the components it hosts.
 If you think this sounds complicated, don't panic!
 We have done most of the work already with `foldControllers`.
 The rest is merely the view part, so we stick them into one file.
 This reduces the complexity of the boot file a lot.

-This is how App look like:
+This is how App looks like:

 ```javascript
 // <root>/source/App.js